LeeSinLiang/microGPT/README.md

 2. **Learning Journey:** Use microGPT as a stepping stone to comprehend the foundations of generative models.
 Its accessible design and documentation provide an ideal environment for those new to AI.

-3. **Experimentation Lab:** Engage in groundbreaking experiments by tweaking and testing microGPT's parameters.
+3. **Experimentation Lab:** Engage in experiments by tweaking and testing microGPT's parameters.
 The model's efficiency and versatility provide a fertile ground for innovation.

 ## Contribution